karel-brinda/Phylign/README.md

 prediction.

-For more information about phylogenetic compression and the implementation details of MOF-Search, see the [corresponding paper](https://www.biorxiv.org/content/10.1101/2023.04.15.536996v2) (including its [supplementary material](https://www.biorxiv.org/content/biorxiv/early/2023/04/18/2023.04.15.536996/DC1/embed/media-1.pdf)
+For more information about phylogenetic compression and the implementation details of Phylign, see the [corresponding paper](https://www.biorxiv.org/content/10.1101/2023.04.15.536996v2) (including its [supplementary material](https://www.biorxiv.org/content/biorxiv/early/2023/04/18/2023.04.15.536996/DC1/embed/media-1.pdf)